 |Health Kicks:||Free to attend|

-Our project aids rehabilitation gives focus and importance to service user’s weekly routine as well as increasing levels of health, fitness, and self-confidence.
-In addition, we improve the life chances of those involved in our Health Kicks project utilising team building skills and social development.
+Our project aids rehabilitation, provides focus and routine as well as increasing levels of health, fitness, and self-confidence.
+In addition, we improve the life chances of those involved in our Health Kicks project by utilising opportunities for social, professional and personal development.

 What do the sessions involve?